-Jackson, a Republican, was the representative for Maryland's 1st congressional district from 1907 to 1909.
+Jackson was the representative for Maryland’s 1st congressional district and was a Republican.
+He served from 1907 to 1909.

 From Dec 1901 to Mar 1909, Jackson missed 468 of 582 roll call votes, which is 80.4%.
 This is much worse than the median of 30.7% among the lifetime records of representatives serving in Mar 1909.
 The chart below reports missed votes over time.